 36.462124, -116.866556, map

 Get on their cell service if you need it.
-We ate lunch at the 49ers Cafe.
-It’s the only restaurant in in sight for miles.
+We ate lunch at the 49ers Cafe, which is the only restaurant in sight for miles.
 It’s definitely overpriced, but the Hiker’s Pasta was decent and filling.
 Again, it’s the only thing available.
-Also, we bought a patch souvenir at their souvenir shop.
+We also bought a patch souvenir at their souvenir shop since we collect National Park patches.

 5. Dante’s View